EllaScheltinga/Deep-Learning-Group-75/README.md

   Due to unclarity and errors in the original article and the code and limited computational resources, the original claim of 60% accuracy on the N-Caltech101 dataset was not reproducable.
 The highest accuracy of 53% was reached with 100 samples, 10 classes, 15 epochs and 8 batches and with high learning rate of 0.1%.
 For further implementation, it is recommended to secure computational power through cloud computing and further tune learning rate to prevent overfitting that we caught in epoch tuning.

-  The reproducibility using N-Cars was not succeful as the issue with assigning each event stream a label lead to the dataset not being able to be trained.
-The paper and code in the repository do not explain how these labels were added to the event stream and this limitation as a result caused it to be difficult to reporoduce.
-We believe it is possible however, due to missing code this was difficult to do.
-Overall, the building blocks to use the N-Cars dataset were present, however a lack of explanation resulted in these building blocks not being able to de connected in order to preprocess the N-Cars dataset.
+  The reproducibility using N-Cars was succeful to an extent as the preprocessed data could be trained and the result is .... .
+Overall, most of the building blocks of code to reproduce N-Cars are present, however there are some missing parts which make reproducing difficult.

 ## Future research
-  - Carrying on with the reproducing the AEGNN paper using N-Cars for object detection
   - Adding the asynchronous property to the event-based Graph Neural Network